 Select the Friends button to see a list of friends:

 Tapping on one of the friends, performs a reverse geo-coding to show address.
-Furthermore, a click on the little right-arrow shows the last location and all shared waypoints of that friend.
+Furthermore, a click on the little right-arrow shows their last location.

 Who is that?